catgriffin85/pp4-serenity-escape-spa/README.md

 During testing I found a bug on the Update Appointment page.
 When updating their appointment, users were allowed to book a slot that was already booked by another user.
 This functionality is available in the main book appointment form but not in the update appointment form.
 I updated my code to include a check for an existing appointment and the bug was fixed.

+While testing I realised that when a user has no appointments booked and they click on the My Appointment page there is no messaging to advise there are no appointments to view.
+I updated my code to display messaging based on if the user had an appointment booked.
+The Leave us a Review button is also disabled if an appointment has not yet been booked.

 <strong>Unfixed Bugs</strong>

 When users open the date picker to select an appointment I wanted to disable the list of blocked dates on the calendar.
 After many tries, googling, talking to my mentor I could not get it to work the way I wanted it to work.
 I did manage to block out Sundays but any time I disabled the blocked dates it changed the format of my date picker which I didn't want.
 Ultimately I decided to proceed without the dates being blocked on the date picker but users will get an error message if they try to select one of the blocked dates.

+I identified a bug during testing on the Update Appointment page where the user could book an existing appointment.
+This also happens on the Admin page.
+I updated the code and it was fixed on the "Update Appointment" page but did not fix it in the Admin Panel.

 ## Deployment to Heroku